GW GRAHAM SECONDARY SCHOOL

 Organization will help you be more successful.

-The marks you earn are reflected in the effort you give.
+The marks you earn are reflected in your effort.

-You will have a consequence if your behaviour interferes with the learning environment of others:
+You will be asked to move and/or leave if your behaviour interferes with the learning environment of others:

 You are responsible for all work missed while absent.